About the Community Advisory Board

 Serving on the Community Advisory Board

-CAB members are recruited every two years, interviewed by a selection committee, and invited to serve a six-year term.
+CAB members are recruited every two years, interviewed by a selection committee, and invited to serve a four year term.
 Each member is expected to serve on at least one CAB committee, with additional opportunities for community outreach and participation throughout the year.

 The board is led by an executive committee comprised of the chair, immediate past chair, vice chair, secretary and each of three committee chairs.
 These volunteer leaders contribute substantially to the work of the board in support of the health system's mission.

 The Patient Care/Customer Service Committee reviews and evaluates clinical operations and patient care-related issues.
 A few of the committee's responsibilities include:

 - Evaluating the performance of clinics and the hospital to ensure quality customer service.